heart

 06

-Current status
+Current Status

-Interaction & experiment design
+Interaction & Experiment Design

-The evaluation methods I am exploring include:
+The evaluation methods I am exploring for the experiment include:

 Heartbeat perception tasks administered before and after interaction